OK gesture: Counting

-In American Sign Language the OK gesture represents the number 9 when held in a stationary position with the palm facing away from the signer.
+In ASL, the OK gesture represents the number 9 when held in a stationary position with the palm facing away from the signer.
 This ASL numerical sign is the last in a sequence of single-digit integers where quantities of fingers denote the numbers 1 through 5, and then the thumb touches each finger in turn to denote "6" (pinky finger), "7" (ring finger), "8" (middle finger), and finally "9" (index finger).
 When shaken from left to right, the sign for the number 9 becomes the number 19.

 In Plains Indian Sign Language, the gesture signifies the number 3 when held a bit lower than the signs used to represent the sun.
 Regional forms of finger counting used in China also employ the raised middle, ring and pinky fingers to express the number 3, either with thumb and index fingers joined as they are in the OK gesture or in a similar configuration.
 This number gesture is primarily used in China's southern provinces, while in the north, "3" may also be expressed by the raised index, middle, and ring fingers as it is in English-speaking countries.
 Both methods are distinct from having the thumb, index and middle fingers extended as is used to denote "3" in much of mainland Europe, because this represents the number 8 in both Taiwan and parts of mainland China.

 Greco-Roman chironomia also included a counting system in which the ring gesture stood for either "10", "30", "100", or "300", the exact number being determined by which hand was used and the exact point of contact between thumb and forefinger.